 - 18.2 Tour of Duty.
 A tour of duty or shift shall be defined as the span of hours during which an individual, or unit, is assigned to work. - 18.3 Tour of Duty Change.
-Under normal conditions, employees will be notified of a tour of duty change at least 12 hours in advance of that change.
-Permanent or semi-permanent transfers and overtime shall be excluded.
-Permanent or semi-permanent involuntary transfers will require 14 days advance notice. - 18.4 Overtime.
+Employees will be notified of a tour of duty change at least 12 hours in advance of that change.
+Voluntary transfers and overtime shall be excluded.
+Involuntary transfers will require 14 days advance notice of the specific area, shift and RDO's of the new assignment.
+Any change to an employee's tour of duty with less than 12 hours advance notice is subject to either the overtime provision or callback provisions below. - 18.4 Overtime.
 Overtime pay is defined as additional compensation earned by an employee who is held over on his regularly scheduled tour of duty, or is requested to return to duty at a time that is more than 12 hours after notice is given.
-The employee will be compensated at time and one-half (11⁄2) for their hourly rate of pay, including longevity, assignment differential pay, and shift pay, for those hours worked.
+The employee will be compensated at time and one-half (11⁄2) for their regular rate of pay.
+Regular rate of pay is defined as the rate of pay an employee would receive if he/she was actually working a shift and includes the following: the employee's base pay, longevity, shift differential, and Assignment Differential Pay.
 The Department has adopted the FLSA 7 (k) exemption for law enforcement officers.
 Under this exemption, officers working in the resident program will receive overtime for any hours over 171 hours in a 28 day work period.
 This exemption for resident officers does not apply to reimbursable overtime assignments.
+Eligibility for reimbursable overtime ADP is addressed under Article 13.2.